LiLi-Jia/RR-Mixer/README.md

 <!---Our framework and some codes are based on [HireMLP](https://github.com/liuruiyang98/Jittor-MLP), thanks very much!-->

-[1] Yang J, Sun M, Sun X. Learning visual sentiment distributions via augmented conditional probability neural network[C]//Proceedings of the AAAI Conference on Artificial Intelligence.
-2017, 31(1).
+[1] Sun H, Wang H, Liu J, et al. CubeMLP: An MLP-based model for multimodal sentiment analysis and depression estimation[C]//Proceedings of the 30th ACM international conference on multimedia.
+2022: 3722-3729.
 [2] Guo J, Tang Y, Han K, et al. Hire-mlp: Vision mlp via hierarchical rearrangement[C]//Proceedings of the ieee/cvf conference on computer vision and pattern recognition.
 2022: 826-836.